 Main Façade

 The Main Façade of Casa Batlló in Barcelona faces Passeig de Gràcia.
-And despite being made up of three distinct parts, they are integrated in a balanced way, creating an atmosphere of marine, naturalistic and fanciful inspiration.
+Despite being made up of three distinct parts, they are integrated in a balanced way, creating an atmosphere of marine, naturalistic, and fanciful inspiration.

 The first of the three corresponds to the Batlló family’s noble floor, which features a Montjuïc sandstone balcony in the shape of a gallery.
 This is formed by exterior stone columns that imitate bones and flowers, as well as large sash windows that illuminate the entire space.